Genmaicha

-Genmaicha (玄米茶) is a Japanese brown rice green tea consisting of green tea mixed with roasted popped brown rice.
+Genmaicha (玄米茶) is a Japanese green tea combined with roasted popped brown rice.
 It is sometimes referred to colloquially as "popcorn tea" because a few grains of the rice pop during the roasting process and resemble popcorn, or as "people's tea", as the rice served as a filler and reduced the price of the tea, making it historically more available for poorer Japanese.
 Today all segments of society drink genmaicha.
 It was also used by people fasting for religious purposes or who found themselves to be between meals for long periods of time.

 The sugar and starch from the rice cause the tea to have a warm, full, nutty flavor.
-It is considered easy to drink and to make the stomach feel better.
+It is considered easy to drink and makes the stomach feel better.
 Tea steeped from genmaicha has a light yellow hue.
 Its flavor is mild and combines the fresh grassy flavor of green tea with the aroma of the roasted rice.